Tired but smiling, freed Nigerian schoolboys arrive back home | Law-Order

 Tired but smiling, freed Nigerian schoolboys arrive back home

 Dozens of schoolboys who were rescued from kidnappers in northwest Nigeria arrived back home on Friday, many of them barefoot and clutching blankets.
-Television pictures showed the boys dressed in dusty clothes and light green uniforms, looking weary but otherwise well, getting off buses in the city of Katsina and walking to a government building.
+Television pictures showed the boys dressed in dusty clothes, looking weary but otherwise well, getting off buses in the city of Katsina and walking to a government building.

 One of them, with flecks of dried mud on his face, told Channels TV the captors had fed them bread and cassava.
 "It was cold," he told the reporter.
 Asked how he had felt when the bus arrived in Katsina, he said: "I was really happy," and broke into a smile.